Lorenzo

 Character Profile – At a Glance

-• Role: A young Christian Venetian, friend of Bassanio and Antonio, suitor and then husband of Jessica, manager of Belmont during Portia's absence, and the speaker of one of Shakespeare's most-celebrated lyric speeches — the "look how the floor of heaven" passage of 5.1.
+- Role: A young Christian Venetian, friend of Bassanio and Antonio, suitor and then husband of Jessica, keeper of Belmont while Portia is away, and the speaker of one of Shakespeare's most celebrated lyric passages – the "floor of heaven" speech of A5S1.

-• Key Traits: Articulate, musically inclined, poetically gifted, capable of producing some of the play's most beautiful pastoral writing — and, beneath the lyric surface, willing to organise Jessica's theft from her father, content to convert his wife by marriage, and to "wrong a Jew" while believing he has the right to do so.
+- Key Traits: Articulate, musical, and poetically gifted, capable of some of the play's loveliest pastoral writing – and, beneath that lyric surface, willing to organise Jessica's theft from her father, to gain a wife by converting her, and, as he himself puts it, to "wrong a Jew" in the belief that he has the right to.

-• The Core Conflict: A young Christian whose romantic project is the elopement with a Jewish heiress, which involves the simultaneous gain of a wife, a fortune (taken from Shylock), and a religious conversion — and whose lyric register at Belmont must somehow accommodate what the lyric register cannot quite acknowledge about how he got there.
+- The Core Conflict: A young Christian whose romantic project is an elopement with a Jewish heiress – winning, at one stroke, a wife, a fortune taken from Shylock, and a religious conversion – and whose beautiful poetry at Belmont must somehow carry what that poetry cannot quite admit about how he got there.

-• Key Actions: Appears in 1.1 with Bassanio and friends; plans the elopement with Gratiano in 2.4 and reads Jessica's letter ("she hath directed / How I shall take her from her father's house"); receives Jessica from the window in 2.6; arrives with her at Belmont in 3.2; manages the household in Portia's absence in 3.4 and 3.5; opens 5.1 with the "in such a night" lyric exchange and the "look how the floor of heaven" speech; receives the news in 5.2 of the deed of gift giving him and Jessica half of Shylock's confiscated estate.
+- Key Actions: Plans the elopement with Gratiano in A2S4 and reads Jessica's letter ("how I shall take her from her father's house"); receives Jessica from the window in A2S6; arrives with her at Belmont in A3S2; keeps the household in Portia's absence in A3S4–A3S5; opens A5S1 with the moonlight exchange and the "floor of heaven" speech; and receives the news of the deed of gift granting him and Jessica half of Shylock's estate.

 "Look how the floor of heaven